 Ratatouille is actually a very wholesome meal that’s easy to make.
 Moreover, it’s perfect for those of us who have no idea what to do with the endless summer veggies we just got done harvesting.

 You may notice that this dish doesn’t feature any meat.
 That’s always been a problem for the boys in my family, so I usually serve it a side.
 Ratatouille is great alongside a steak or some kind of tender meat dish.
-It’s a versatile dish so serve it on top of or alongside of anything you like – rice, noodles, even sliced bread!
+It’s a wonderfully versatile dish.
+Serve it on top of or alongside of anything you like – rice, noodles, even sliced bread!

 If you want more seasonal recipes like this one, get your hands on a copy of my Harvest Cookbook.
 You’ll have all the recipes you’ll need, all year round.
 If you order Harvest from my website, I’ll sign it for you for free!

 - 2 large eggplants cut into 1 inch pieces